How does someone develop patellar or quad tendon tendon pain? To answer this question, we first have to discuss a little anatomy.

 Research on the use of HSR with tendinopathy has recommended performing these strength exercises for 4 sets of 15 repetitions for 1 week before increasing the weight and dropping the volume to 4 sets of 12 reps for the next two weeks.16 Eventually progress to 4 sets of 10 reps, followed by 4 sets of 8 and then 6 reps (each for 2-3 weeks each).

 How fast should you squat?

 Initially during the healing phase, moving quickly during a squat may elicit more pain.
 For this reason, performing your strength exercises with a slow descent and ascent is ideal (a key component of HSR training).
-However, eventually as pain subsides (less than a 3/10) you can start to increase or vary the speed of the lifts.
+Ideally, you should take three seconds in the eccentric and three seconds in the concentric phase (meaning each rep takes 6 seconds total to complete).16

 The Bulgarian Split Squat